h15200/notes/system-design.md

     like Spark and Druid.
 Searchable data can go to Elastic Search
   - `ETL` is primarily used when you go from a `OLTP system` to a `OLAP` system

-#### metrics and analytics
+#### Search index

 - it is common for the primary RDBMS to send data to a secondary db for metrics/analytics
+- data lakes / data warehouses often use OLAP systems with a star schema like snowflake or lsm + ss table like HBase to store data for fast reads.
+- To search OVER those dbs, we need a search engine
-- common products include AWS Elastic Search (based on Apache Lucene) as well as Apache Splunk
+- Most popular search engines include Elastic Search and Solr (based on Apache Lucene ) as well as Apache Splunk
+- Lucene uses LSM + SS table and strings are tokenized.
+Also possible to search for numbers and geolocations.
+Lucene engine is open source and is for single nodes.
+- ElasticSearch is a service that takes the lucene engine over a distributed cluster

 #### data warehouse